 return response

-Middleware callable accepts as a first argument an instance of HTTPRequest and next middleware in the chain (following argument).
-It is up to middleware to decide whenever to call next middleware callable in the chain.
-It is expected that middleware return an instance of HTTPResponse class or None.
+A middleware callable accepts as a first argument an instance of HTTPRequest and as second argument (following) the next middleware in the chain.
+It is up to middleware to decide whether to call the next middleware callable in the chain.
+It is expected that middleware returns an instance of HTTPResponse class or None.

-Usually middleware requires sort of initialization before it is being used.
+Usually middleware requires some sort of initialization before being used.
 This can be some configuration variables or sort of preparation, verification, etc. Middleware Factory serves this purpose.

 Middleware factory can be any callable of the following form: